flathub-infra/documentation/blog/2024-01-30/index.md

 - **Fedora Project**: building AW, level 1, booth 4
 - **Linux on Mobile**: building AW, level 1, booth 7

-Find us to chat app about Flathub, app submission and maintenance, Flatpak, and the Linux desktop app ecosystem.
+Find us to chat about Flathub, app submission and maintenance, Flatpak, and the Linux desktop app ecosystem.

 Be sure to check the [FOSDEM Stands page][stands] to confirm details and in case of any changes.